bigmlcom/io/bindings/guide.md

   predictions in a csv format.
 Some bindings provide methods to download such files.

-- Local models, ensembles, clusters and anomaly detectors:
+- Local models, ensembles, clusters, anomaly detectors, etc.:
   BigML's predictive models can be downloaded as JSON structures.
 Bindings can provide objects built on this JSON which are able to produce local predictions, centroids or anomaly